zakattack9/WRaPiC/README.md

 - `kubectl label node <node-name> node-role.kubernetes.io/<role>-` to remove a label

 ## Install MetalLB and ingress-nginx
-**Need to check if the same address range as router needs to be used for `addresses` in `metallb-config.yml`.**
-The following steps have been taken directly from [MetalLB's Installation Documentation](https://metallb.universe.tf/installation/)
+The following steps have been taken directly from [MetalLB's Installation Documentation](https://metallb.universe.tf/installation/) and the [nginx-ingres Bare-metal Installation Documentation](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal)

 1) Create the `metallb-system` namespace with the following
 ```bash